91³Ô¹ÏÍø

 Victoria Station

-The London Brighton and South Coast Railway opened their side of the station in 1860.
-Another part of the station, The London Chatham and Dover Railway (later South East and Chatham Railway, or SECR) was opened on 25 August 1862.
+This station was created in two halves.
+The London Brighton and South Coast Railway opened their side (the west side, largely outside our photo, on the right) in 1860.
+The east side, The London Chatham and Dover Railway (later South East and Chatham Railway, or SECR) was opened on 25 August 1862.

 Comments are provided by Facebook, please ensure you are signed in to see them